 This list will be regularly updated, so if you have favorite fiction books (no children’s books, please), that are worthy of being added, be sure to let us know!
 We’ve grouped series and trilogies together as one entry, rather than listing them individually.
 This post contains affiliate links.

-Now dig in with these recommendations about the best books set in Washington State (click on the book cover to learn more.
+Now dig in with these additional recommendations about the best books set in Washington State (click on the book cover to learn more.

 1. The Egg and I